yujunz/gitlab.com-runbooks/howto/patroni-consul-postgres-pgbouncer-interactions.md

 $ sudo timeout 30 tcpdump -v -w sample_consul_rest_and_rpc_calls.pcap -c 1000 -i any 'port 8500 or 8300'
 ```

-Download the above file to your workstation, and examine it with Wireshark (or its command-line version, `tshark`).
+Download the above PCAP file to your workstation, and examine it with Wireshark (or its command-line version, `tshark`).
 Remember to decode TCP port 8500 as HTTP, as shown below.

 ```shell
 $ wireshark -r sample_consul_rest_and_rpc_calls.pcap -d 'tcp.port==8500,http'